cbranch101/react-wiring-library/docSite/website/docs/basics/structure.md

 }
 ```

-Serializers are just functions that take dom elements and return easily readable strings that can be snapshotted in tests.
-In this case, we're just returning a static string to confirm the wiring is working
+Serializers are just functions that take DOM elements and return easily readable
+strings.
+In this case, we're just returning a static string to confirm the tree
+is working.

 ## First test

-Now that we have some wiring to work with, we can actually use `react-wiring-library` to interact with our component in tests.
+Now that we have some wiring to work with, we can actually use
+`react-wiring-library` to interact with our component in tests.

-Let's create a new test called `TodoList.test.js` and render `TodoList` in simple test using the function we created in `testRender.js`
+Let's create a new test called `TodoList.test.js`.

 ```javascript
 import React from 'react'